artsy/meta/meta/engineering_principles.md

 ### Minimal Viable Process

 As a team grows, so does the need for processes.
 Find ways to get the value of process without additional work.
-Build automated tools to help others.
+Build automated tools to help others feel in the loop.
 Use systems like RFCs to broaden the availability of information on process changes.

 For meetings over 2-3 people, provide agendas and make as many people optional as possible.
 We've seen great success on automation via documentation for recurring meetings.